markpatterson27/GitHub-Classroom-Introductory-Assignment/editme.md

-_Write a question for your lecturer or teacher below._
+_Write a question for your teacher below._

 Q: